8 Animals Who Don’t Want to Be Science Experiments

 More than 161,000 bunnies are abused in U.S. laboratories each year.
 They’re often chosen because they’re calm and easy to handle.

 In order to test pesticides and similar products, chemicals are dripped into rabbits’ sensitive eyes, causing swelling, cloudiness, blindness, and more.
 In other experiments, bunnies’ backs are shaved so that chemicals can be put on their skin, causing burning and tissue damage.
 Once the experiments are finished, the rabbits are killed.

 Yup, we’re talking about the same cats we share our homes with.
 Every kitty deserves a loving guardian and a happy life, but that’s not what the almost 19,000 cats who are abused in U.S. laboratories every year end up with.

 Cats who are used in cruel lab experiments have holes drilled into their skulls, have their ears cut off, have their eyes sewn shut, and more before eventually being killed and studied.
-Tens of thousands are also sold to schools to be used for classroom dissection.
+Many are also sold to schools to be used for classroom dissection.

 Laboratories aren’t the only places where animals suffer in experiments.
 Thousands of healthy animals, like goats, are abused and killed by the U.S. military for “trauma training” exercises every year—their legs are broken and then cut off with tree trimmers.

 The U.S. military also uses pigs in cruel trauma training exercises.
 These sensitive, intelligent animals are shot, stabbed, cut apart, and burned.
 Pigs are also used in deadly surgical training at universities and hospitals, even though modern alternatives exist that don’t hurt animals.